ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 email:Email|email:Error emailResponse = imapClient->read();
 ```

-For information on the operation, which you can perform with this module, see the below **Functions**.
+For information on the operations, which you can perform with this module, see the below **Functions**.
 For examples on the usage of the operation, see the [Send and Receive Emails Example](https://ballerina.io/learn/by-example/send-and-receive-emails.html).